istio/istio.io/content/en/docs/ops/integrations/prometheus/index.md

         sidecar.istio.io/userVolumeMount: '[{"name": "istio-certs", "mountPath": "/etc/istio-output-certs"}]'
 {{< /text >}}

-To use the provisioned certificate, mount the shared volume at Prometheus container, and set scraping job TLS context as follow:
+To use the provisioned certificate, mount the shared volume for the Prometheus container and set the scraping job TLS context as follow:

 {{< text yaml >}}
 volumeMounts: